fabri1983/sgdk-video-player/README.md

 ### Features
-- Supports up to 256 colors per frame (at the expense of a smaller frame size).
+- Supports up to 256 colors per frame.
 - Supports both NTSC and PAL console systems.
-- Currently running at 15 FPS in NTSC and 12 FPS in PAL, with a frame size of 272x176 pixels.
+- Currently running at 10~15 FPS in NTSC and 10~12 FPS in PAL, with a frame size of 272x176 pixels.
 - Uses custom extensions for the [Stef's SGDK rescomp tool](https://github.com/Stephane-D/SGDK/blob/master/bin/rescomp.txt).
+- Uses custom `sega.s` *_VINT* which directly calls user's VInt Callback and saves some cycles by discarding User tasks, Bitmap tasks, and XGM tasks.
+Although it works with stock _VINT.

 ### Config theese first:
 - You need *Image Magick v7.x* tools and set in _PATH_.